Conscious Leader Conversations

 Tom Cooper: From our research, the number one concern that respondents expressed is the notion of telling the truth.
 We learned that a large concern for Americans was how do you find out who is telling the truth, if anyone?
 They felt the media are biased; one third believes it is biased to the right, two thirds believe it is biased to the left.
 The survey sample spanned the mainstream American public.
 A small 5% margin indicated they actually like the media.
-The issues around truth-telling include sensationalism, inflammation, advertising deception, etc.
+The issues around truth-telling include sensationalism, inflammatory presentation styles, advertising deception, etc.

 The second consensus to emerge from the data was a concern over excess.
 Most of those polled find the media excessive in one way or another.
 In addition to the obvious sex and gratuitous violence, they also deemed advertising as excessive.
 The annual Super Bowl telecast now comprises 42% of advertising content.
 Another factor identified is what we call “smotherage.”
 You don’t hear a report of Brittany Spears shaving her head once – you hear it repeated over and over to the point of saturating our consciousness with distraction.